jeronimonunes/rgbw-ctrl/firmware/doc/BLE_MANAGER.md

 # BLEManager

 `BleManager` is a C++ class designed to manage BLE (Bluetooth Low Energy) functionality for an embedded device using the NimBLE library.
-It provides services and characteristics that expose control and configuration options such as WiFi credentials, device state, heap usage, Alexa integration, and ESP-NOW device synchronization.
+It provides services and characteristics that expose control and configuration options such as Wi-Fi credentials, device state, heap usage, Alexa integration, and ESP-NOW device synchronization.

 ---